 More detailed information will be provided in about two weeks about changes in business processes surrounding award set-up, account set-up and account changes.

-Please send TARA questions or feedback to the Office of Research, email@example.com
+Please send TARA questions or feedback to the Office of Research Initiatives and Facilities at email@example.com.

 Please send newsletter comments and ideas to: Donna Obeid, Training and Development Specialist: firstname.lastname@example.org